Off-Pump Coronary Artery Bypass Surgery

 is a disease that can cause hardened plaque to build up in the coronary arteries.

-heart and cause chest pain (angina).
+to the heart muscle and cause chest pain (angina).
 The plaque can also make blood

 clots more likely to form.
-These clots may completely block the blood flow through one of the arteries
+These clots may fully block the blood flow through 1 of

-Off-pump CABG is one of the procedures that surgeons use to restore blood flow to the coronary
+Off-pump CABG is a procedure that surgeons use to restore blood flow to the coronary

 arteries.
 The surgeon takes an artery or a vein from another place in the body.
 The

-surgeon then uses the vessel to “bypass” the blocked part of the vessel and restore
+surgeon then uses the vessel to bypass the blocked part of the vessel and restore

 normal blood flow to the heart.
-Your healthcare provider may plan the surgery in advance, or you might need it in an emergency if a vessel suddenly becomes
+Your healthcare provider may plan the surgery in advance.

+Or you might need it in an emergency if a vessel suddenly becomes blocked.

-Sometimes surgeons perform off-pump CABG with the traditional, standard surgical approach.
+Sometimes surgeons do off-pump CABG with the traditional, standard surgical approach.

-In this type of CABG, the surgeon makes a large cut down the front of the
+In this type of CABG, the surgeon makes a large cut (incision) down the front of the

 chest through the breastbone (sternotomy).
 Recently, some surgeons have started using

-smaller incisions

-to perform off-pump CABG.
-In this case, the surgeon makes a much smaller incision
+smaller cuts to do off-pump CABG.
+In this case, the surgeon makes a much smaller cut

-through the ribs to perform the surgery.
+through the ribs to do the surgery.
 This is a type of minimally invasive surgery.

 Why might I need off-pump CABG?

-If you have coronary artery disease, you may be able to manage your condition
+If you have coronary artery disease (CAD), you may be able to manage your condition

 with lifestyle changes and medicines.
-Sometimes, a nonsurgical procedure called coronary
+Sometimes a nonsurgical procedure called coronary

-If you have severe coronary artery disease, you are more likely to need coronary angioplasty
+If you have severe coronary artery disease, you're more likely to need coronary angioplasty

 or some type of CABG surgery.
 These treatments can help reduce chest pain and the

-risk of a heart attack as well as improve survival.
-It is possible that your type
+risk for a heart attack as well as improve survival.
+It's possible that your type

-of blockages will not respond as well to treatment with angioplasty.
-In this case,
+of blockages won't respond as well to treatment with angioplasty.
+In this case, you

 to angioplasty.
-For certain people one procedure or the other is clearly the best choice.
+In certain cases, 1 procedure or the other is clearly the best choice.

-Talk with your healthcare provider about the risks and benefits of both.
-Also
+Talk with your healthcare provider about the risks and benefits of both and which

-Once you and your healthcare provider have decided on CABG, you will need to decide
+Once you and your healthcare provider have decided on CABG, you'll both need to decide

 What are the risks of off-pump CABG?

-Off-pump CABG may provide a slightly lower risk of complications than CABG performed
+Off-pump CABG may have a slightly lower risk of complications than CABG done with

-with

 a heart-lung machine.
-Your particular risks will vary according to your particular
+Your own risks will vary based on your health condition, your

 Most people who have off-pump CABG will have a successful outcome.
-However, there
+But there are some

-Certain factors increase the risk of complications.
-These include increased age and
+Certain factors also increase the risk for complications.
+These include being older

 How do I get ready for an off-pump CABG?